Ričardas Berankis

 Ričardas Berankis ([ˈrʲɪtʃɐrdɐs bʲɛˈrɐŋʲˑkʲɪs]; born June 21, 1990) is a Lithuanian professional tennis player.
-He is the first and only Lithuanian citizen (not counting Lithuanian American Vitas Gerulaitis) to enter the ATP top 50 rankings, making him the highest ranked Lithuanian tennis player of all time.
-Berankis has reached two finals on the ATP World Tour, at the Los Angeles Open in 2012 and Kremlin Cup in 2017.
+He is the first and only Lithuanian to enter the ATP top 50 rankings, making him the highest ranked Lithuanian tennis player of all time.
+Berankis has reached two finals on the ATP World Tour, at the Los Angeles Open in 2012 and at the Kremlin Cup in 2017.
 He is also a prominent member of the Lithuania Davis Cup team.

-Tennis career

-Early career
+Early years

 Berankis started playing tennis at the age of two, when his six years older sister Lina took him to her tennis practices.
 Berankis' first coach was Valdas Adomaitis from Jurbarkas.
 When Berankis was nine years old he accepted an invitation from Remigijus Balžekas to practise with him at the Šiauliai tennis school (over 200 km from Vilnius).
-It turned out to be a long term partnership and friendship.
+It turned out to be a long-term partnership and friendship.

+Career

+Juniors

-In 2004, Berankis won several prestigious junior events (under 14 division) – Tennis Europe Junior Masters, Junior Orange Bowl and Eddie Herr International Tennis Championships.
+In 2004, Berankis dominated the U14 circuit of the Tennis Europe Junior Tour, winning six junior events, Leeuwarden, Piešťany, Šiauliai, Köln, and two titles in Armenia.
+He carried that momentum into the prestigious Tennis Europe Junior Masters, Junior Orange Bowl and Eddie Herr International Tennis Championships titles at the end of the year.

 In 2007, Berankis had a successful run on the ITF Junior Circuit.
-In grand slams, Berankis reached the semifinals at the Australian Open, the quarter finals at Roland Garros, and the semifinals at Wimbledon.
+In Majors, Berankis reached the semifinals at the Australian Open, the quarter-finals at Roland Garros, and the semifinals at Wimbledon.
 Berankis won the US Open Junior title, defeating Jerzy Janowicz in the final.
 Berankis also won titles at the Canadian Open Junior Championships, the Orange Bowl Tennis Championships, and defended his title at the Yucatán World Cup.
 As a result, Berankis finished the year as the No. 1 junior in the world.

+2007: Pro beginnings

 In the same year, Berankis won his first (and only) Futures singles title in Albufeira, Portugal.
 He started the tournament from the qualifying draw and lost only one set in nine matches.
 Also, 16-year-old Berankis represented Lithuania at the Davis cup third group competition.
 He won three out of five singles matches in five ties played.